romanofski/gtfsschedule/README.md

 At this point in time you only need stop_times.txt.

-Since the text file is huge and would incur a huge performance hit when used repetitively, I've added a filter parameter to generate a new CSV file with only information for a particular stop:
+Since the text file is huge and would incur a big performance hit when used repetitively, extract the station into a separate CSV file:

-    gtfsbrisbane-exe --filterStation --stationID <yourstation> --stopTimesTxt stop_times.txt > mystation.csv
+    grep ",<yourstationid>," > mystation.csv

 ### Usage